 I love olives, pickles, and all sorts of pickled and brined vegetables in between.
 Giardiniera is no exception, especially living in Chicago where this condiment is on grocery store shelves and restaurant menus everywhere.
 However, I never tried making homemade giardiniera until recently, even though is wicked simple once you have all of your vegetables chopped.
 The most difficult part is waiting long enough for the brine and pickling solution to work its magic.

 If you’re not familiar with giardiniera, it’s an Italian blend of pickled vegetables.
-It’s very popular in the Chicago area as a condiment and sandwich topping, and you can buy it in hot or mild.
+It’s very popular in the Chicago area as a condiment and sandwich topping (or in deep dish pizza!), and you can buy it in hot or mild.
 Most giardiniera brands use a blend of sweet and hot peppers, celery, carrots, cauliflower, and green olives.

 How do you use it?